 House of Compassion becomes home to 10 people in 1989

 Over the next year, House of Compassion - with financial support from the Ministry of Municipal Affairs and Housing - purchased two row houses on Shaw Street.
-These houses were then adapted to provide single room accommodations for five men and five women.
+These houses were then adapted to provide single room accommodations for ten.
 Staff were hired and the first residents moved in to House of Compassion in October 1989.

 It was clear from the beginning that most resident applications were coming from individuals who were living with a diagnosis of severe and persistent mental illness, and some were coping with addictions as well.
 Operating funding was sourced through donations, mostly from members of the Yorkminster Park Baptist Church, as well as Rent-Geared-To-Income funding from the Ministry of Municipal Affairs and Housing.